-When making a decision about whether a measure is proportionate or not, International human rights law uses ‘the principle of proportionality’.
+When making a decision about whether a measure unjustifiably limits human rights, international human rights law uses ‘the principle of proportionality’.
 The principle of proportionality is whether the ‘public interest’ achieved by the measure outweighs the limitations it places on people’s individual human rights.

 In other words, a worldwide pandemic could threaten many lives and have large, long-lasting public health impacts – so the need to combat this threat could justify more significant limitations on human rights than a measure designed to combat a less serious threat to the community.

 One test is whether the measure being imposed is the only possible one that would work, or the least restrictive one that could achieve the desired outcome.

 Limitations to human rights must be justified and regularly scrutinised

 Governments must be transparent about their justifications for emergency public health measures.